 is fun!
-No matter what grade you are in, 1st through 5th, it can be a blast.
+No matter what grade you are in, Kindergarten through 5th, it can be a blast.
 Do you like to learn by doing?
 This is just the place.
 You can learn to tie knots, set up a tent, and shoot a bow and arrow (archery).
 Have you ever cooked a meal on a campfire?
 Sent a secret code to a buddy?
 Built a bird house?
 Played Ultimate Frisbee?
 Hiked?
 Earn rewards for doing these things in Cub Scouts.

 Cub Scouts Belong to Pack and Den

 As a Cub Scout you will be part of your own pack.
 The pack is divided into smaller groups called dens.
-Each den has about six to eight boys.
+Each den has about six to eight boys or girls.
 All of the Cub Scouts in your den are in the same grade and may even go to the same school.
 The Cub Scout pack belongs to a church, a school, or some other group of people in your community or neighborhood.
 This group makes sure your pack has good adult leaders, a place to meet, and exciting things to do.
 The group gets help from the Boy Scouts of America, which is part of Scouting around the world.

 Cub Scouts Do Things and Go Places